ElsevierSoftwareX/SOFTX_2019_102/README.md

 ![Query specification using our graphical interface](./img/query-dashboard.png)

-### DfA-lib in C++
+### DfA-lib in C++ and Python

-Since the most of our computational scientists use the programming language C++, we develop a library to make easier the addition of DfAnalyzer calls in scientific applications, named as dfa-lib-cpp.
-In this regard, we also deliver a [documentation of dfa-lib in C++ or **dfa-lib-cpp**](https://dfa-lib-cpp-docs.herokuapp.com/).
+Since the most of our computational scientists use the programming languages C++ and Python , we develop two libraries to make easier the addition of DfAnalyzer calls in scientific applications, named as dfa-lib-cpp and dfa-lib-python.
+In this regard, we also deliver a [documentation of dfa-lib in C++ or **dfa-lib-cpp**](https://dfa-lib-cpp-docs.herokuapp.com/) and a [documentation of dfa-lib in Python or **dfa-lib-python**](https://dfa-lib-python-docs.herokuapp.com/).

 ### RDE and RDI